idlab-discover/sfc-controller/README.md

 * Please see `main/main.go`.
 You should change the infrastructure weights/labels based on your own infrastructure before building the container.
 * [Node labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) are used to make allocation decisions based on bandwidth and latency.
 * Besides, our SFC-controller applies the new Kubernetes concepts of [pod and node informers](https://medium.com/@muhammet.arslan/write-your-own-kubernetes-controller-with-informers-9920e8ab6f84)
+* If you would like to know further details about our SFC-controller, please read our papers mentioned below.

 ## Build the SFC controller
 1. Use the `Makefile` to build your own Docker image. `make build`.
 2. Push the Docker image to a container registry: `make push`.